rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

    http/2 or h2 or http2 or http_2 or rfc7540
    </pre>

-   "HTTP/2" seems to be the most frequent keyword returned.

    Alternatives to the special character slash is needed with the <a target="_blank" href="https://twitter.com/http_2">
    @HTTP_2</a> Twitter handle used by